Ceiling Panelling Cost

 Depending on the type of ceiling panels that are being installed, the method for installing them may vary.
 However, most of the elements will be the same.
 Below is a step-by-step guide on installing ceiling PVC panels with start-finish trim.

-• Measure the ceiling and then cut the back section of the two-part start-finish trim to length
+• Ceiling is Measured — The fitter will measure the ceiling and then cut the back section of the two-part start-finish trim to length.

-• Fix this back section to the perimeter of the ceiling with screws at a spacing of approximately 300mm apart
+• Trim is Fixed — The installer fixes this back section to the perimeter of the ceiling with screws at a spacing of approximately 300mm apart.

-• Cut the ceiling panels with a hand saw or table saw
+• Panels are Cut — Panels are cut with a hand saw or table saw.

-• Once the panels have been cut, apply a good amount of adhesive to the back and secure it in place on the ceiling with some screws at around 300mm intervals along the tongue section of the panel
+• Panels Fixed — Once the panels have been cut, adhesive is applied to the back and the panel is secured in place on the ceiling with screws at around 300mm intervals along the tongue section.

-• Repeat this process for every panel, locking each of them into place with the next using the tongue and groove edges
+• Panels Repeated — This process is repeated for every panel, locking each of them into place with the next using the tongue and groove edges.

-• Re-measure the perimeter and then cut and mitre the outer part of the start-finish trim
+• Perimeter is Measured — The tradesperson re-measures the perimeter and then cuts and mitres the outer part of the start-finish trim.

-• Your ceiling board installation is now complete.
-You may add an optional layer of white silicone around the edges of the trim to remove any small gaps between the trim if your walls are uneven
+• Edges Finished — The ceiling board installation is now complete.
+A layer of white silicone can be added around the edges of the trim to remove any small gaps if the walls are uneven.

 Types of Ceiling Panelling